alexey-zhurba/IP-Scanner/README.md

 5. The timeout specifies how long each thread will wait for a response from the other device until it's IP gets marked as invalid.

-6. Get the results by opening the automatically created folder IP Scanner.
+6. Get the results by opening the automatically created folder IP Scanner in the directory of the executable (IPScanner.exe).